 1. Don't Be a Lead Foot

-Putting the "pedal to the metal" wastes gas because the harder you accelerate, the more fuel is wasted.
+Putting the "pedal to the metal" wastes gas because the harder you accelerate, the more fuel is consumed to get your engine to work relative to your throttle input.
 Pressing the accelerator pedal gently will help you save gas.
-Following this rule of thumb allows for more efficient driving.
+Following this rule of thumb allows for more efficient driving and keeps you from subjecting your engine to unnecessary strain.

 2. Keep it Steady for Fuel-Efficient Driving